hagenmek/al-folio/_pages/teaching.md

 Organize your courses by years, topics, or universities, however you like! -->

-My teaching involves about 20 ECTS at the <li><a href='https://www.uia.no/en/studieplaner/programme/MASTMEK'>Master's Programme in Mechatronics</a></li>, including administration, lectures, lab exercises, project organisation and supervision.
+My teaching involves about 20 ECTS at the <a href='https://www.uia.no/en/studieplaner/programme/MASTMEK'>Master's Programme in Mechatronics</a>, including administration, lectures, lab exercises, project organisation and supervision.

 I am responsible for the following courses:
 <ul style="list-style-type: square;">
   <li><a href='https://www.uia.no/en/studieplaner/topic/MAS514-G'>MAS514</a>: Robotics and Instrumentation</li>
+  test
   <li><a href='https://www.uia.no/en/studieplaner/topic/MAS516-G'>MAS516</a>: Project – Design of Industrial Mechatronic Systems</li>
 </ul>
 and involved in the following courses:
 <ul style="list-style-type: square;">
   <li><a href='https://www.uia.no/en/studieplaner/topic/MAS418-G'>MAS418</a>: Programming for Intelligent Robotics and Industrial systems</li>
+  test
   <li><a href='https://www.uia.no/en/studieplaner/topic/MAS513-G'>MAS418</a>: Project - Advanced Robotics</li>
 </ul>